Workspace ONE UEM Windows Multiuser

 For Windows Multiuser step-by-step configuration instructions, see Omnissa Docs.

-Additional Resources
+Additional resources

-- Workspace ONE UEM Windows Baselines and Profiles Tutorial
+- Configuring Windows Baselines and Profiles

-- Troubleshooting Windows Devices Operational Tutorial
+- Troubleshooting Windows devices

 The following updates were made to this guide:

-Date | Description of Changes |
+| Date | Description of Changes |

 |

-About the Author and Contributors
+About the author and contributors

 Author

-Contributors and Reviewers
+Contributors and Reviewers:

 - Josh Burris, Director of Product Management

-- Grischa Ernst, Product Manager
+- Grischa Ernst, Senior Product Manager

-- Camille Debay, Product Manager
+- Camille Debay, Senior Product Manager

 Feedback

-Your feedback is valuable.
-To comment on this paper, either use the feedback button or contact us at tech_content_feedback@omnissa.com.
+To comment on this paper, contact End-User-Computing Technical Marketing at tech_content_feedback@omnissa.com.